learningequality/kolibri/docs/dev/frontend.rst

   });

 Vue.js components can also be tested.
-See the management plugin for an example.
+The management plugin contains an example (*kolibri/plugins/management/assets/test/management.js*) where the component is bound to a temporary DOM node, changes are made to the state, and assertions are made about the new component structure.